Shape World Affairs

 A SOAS education gives you the skills to question conventional thinking and experience the world from multiple perspectives.
 Our unique approach has helped to produce influential graduates who have gone on to make a real difference, wherever they are in the world.

 For example, you could:

-through our BA International Relations degree.
-You will study global history and power relations, and exploring the ways in which economics, culture, identity and ideas play into world politics.
+Through our BA International Relations and MA International Studies and Diplomacy degrees, studying global power relations, and exploring the ways in which economics, culture, identity and ideas play into world politics.

 Meet the world at SOAS

 Don’t just take our word for it.
 See what our students have to say about their unique and inspiring university experience: